citrineos/citrineos.github.io/framework.md

 #### Monitoring

 Is responsible for handling Monitoring related functionality.
-Example message are `Nofify` and `SetVariables`.
+Example message are `NotifyEvent` and `SetVariables`.

 #### OCPPRouter

-The OCPP router handles the OCPP messages and routes to and from the correct charger.
+The OCPP router handles the OCPP messages and routes them to and from the correct charger.
-Further, you can also register callbacks for websocket events or specific OCPP messages to be executed in the future.
+Furthermore, you can register callbacks for websocket events or specific OCPP messages to be executed in the future.
 As an example, our directus extension, on boot, registers a callback for onConnect of a charger, to have real time insights on which chargers are currently online.

 #### Reporting